minima-global/MiniDAPP/www/minidapps/howToBuildMiniDapps.md

 ````

-Importantly, for our purposes, that command fires up a MiniDapp server on port 21000 of our local machine.
+Importantly, for our purposes, that command fires up a MiniDapp server on port [21000](http://localhost:2100) of your local machine.
 We'll use that, later.

 As a brief aside, you could also start the MiniDapp server via: